School of Nursing Policies and Procedures

 - The student is expected to meet the clinical requirements as stated in the course outline as though it were a regular clinical day.

-- There will be a $25 charge for the first clinical makeup day and a $50 charge for subsequent clinical makeup days, payable to the business office at the College.
-This fee must be paid prior to each make-up session.
+- There will be a charge for each clinical makeup day, payable to the business office at the College.
+This fee must be paid prior to each make-up session or prior to the end of the semester.
+It is the course coordinator’s responsibility to notify the business office with student name and course number when a student is to be charged a make-up fee.
 Once a student is scheduled for the makeup session, the fee will be charged whether or not the student attends the session.
-Student grades/transcripts will be held for nonpayment of makeup fees.
+Student transcripts will be held for nonpayment of makeup fees.

 Lab Makeup (ASN and BSN)